We're a community of food people. This is why we built our community this way.

-Next we headed to New York City!
-We partnered with Millennial 2020 for their US Future of E-Commerce conference and extended passes on to our members.
-The Food Loft crew zeroed in on the food and beverage stage and learning how to adapt marketing, sales, and company missions to attract millennial consumers.
-We heard from leaders in food innovation Chobani, Impossible Foods, Nestlé and Eataly as well as up-and-coming names making big waves in food like Imperfect Produce, Back To The Roots, Banza and Edenworks.
-The future of food is looking innovation, healthier, and delicious.
+Then it was off to New York!
+We partnered with Millennial 2020 for their Future of E-Commerce conference and extended passes on to our members.
+The Food Loft crew zeroed in on the food and beverage stage and learned how to adapt marketing, sales, and company missions to attract millennial consumers.
+We heard from leaders in food innovation from companies like Chobani, Impossible Foods, Nestlé and Eataly as well as up-and-coming names making big waves in food like Imperfect Produce, Back To The Roots, Banza and Edenworks.
+The future of food is looking innovative, healthier, and delicious.

 We had a lot of fun exploring more of the food world with our members.
 We’d love to share these opportunities with you, too.
 Click here to check out ways to get involved in The Food Loft.

 We're happy to report that April is looking like it will be just as exciting... stay tuned!

 Boston is an incredible city for building companies.
 Many of the greats in tech and healthcare have build their businesses here, and their leadership is active in the community helping entrepreneurs get their ideas off the ground.

 We see these groups of mentors come together around places like MassChallenge, The New England Venture Capital Association, TechStars, creating an easy place for entrepreneurs to go for help.
 As we welcome more and more food companies into the Food Loft community, we've heard that it's harder for food and foodtech founders to find mentors that understand the specifics of the food industry.
 We set out to change that.